Developer Resources

 The MAP Sandbox Environment

-Once an app development team completes creating an app locally from the WBM Starter Kits, obtain accounts to the Sandbox Active Directory, they then deploy their containers to the VA External Cloud Mobile Application Program (VAEC-MAP) Sandbox.
+Once an app development team completes creating an app locally from the Starter Kits, obtain accounts to the Sandbox Active Directory, they then deploy their containers to the VA Enterprise Cloud Mobile Application Program (VAEC-MAP) Sandbox.
+MAP Sandbox is an ephemeral environment where development namespaces can be deleted and recreated as needed.

-The Sandbox is identical to the later MAP environment except that, for safety, it is not part of the VA network.
+The Sandbox is similar to the staging and production environments except that, for safety, it is not part of the VA network.
 Developers test their apps to see how they would work if they were on the VA network.
 They also gather all the compliance artifacts they need to pass Verification and Validation (V&V).
-In particular, an app cannot deploy to staging until it has an approved System/Service Design Document (SRVDD/SDD).
+As a best practice for the required System/Service Design Document (SRVDD/SDD), teams should have their approved System/Service Design Document (SRVDD/SDD) before their application/service can deploy to staging.

 Deploying and working in the Sandbox is similar to the local development Docker-Kubernetes environment configuration.
 The main difference is that the build and deploy scripts run on a Jenkins build automation server.
 Deploying to the MAP Sandbox has the following advantages:

-These are some of the functions developers can add to their apps once they reach the Sandbox:
+These are some of the functions developers can add to their applications once they reach the Sandbox:

 Sandbox Requirements